-The Tree Assistance Program (TAP) makes payments to qualifying orchardists and nursery tree growers to replant or rehabilitate trees, bushes, and vines damaged by natural disasters.
-(Losses in crop production are generally covered by federal crop insurance or NAP.)
+TAP makes payments to qualifying orchardists and nursery tree growers to replant or rehabilitate trees, bushes, and vines damaged by natural disasters.
+Losses in crop production-as opposed to the tree, bush, or vine itself-are generally covered by federal crop insurance or NAP.
 Eligible trees, bushes, and vines are those from which an annual crop is produced for commercial purposes.
 Nursery trees include ornamental, fruit, nut, and Christmas trees produced for commercial sale.
 Trees used for pulp or timber are ineligible.

 To be considered an eligible loss, the individual stand must have sustained a mortality loss or damage loss in excess of 15% after adjustment for normal mortality or damage.
-Normal mortality or damage is determined based on (a) each eligible disaster event, except for losses due to plant disease; or (b) for plant disease, the time period for which the stand is infected.
+Normal mortality or damage is determined based on (a) each eligible disaster event, except for losses due to plant disease, or (b) for plant disease, the time period for which the stand is infected.
 Also, the loss could not have been prevented through reasonable and available measures.

 For replacement, replanting, and/or rehabilitation of trees, bushes, or vines, the payment calculation is the lesser of (a) 65% of the actual cost of replanting (in excess of 15% mortality) and/or 50% of the actual cost of rehabilitation (in excess of 15% damage), or (b) the maximum eligible amount established for the practice by FSA.
-The total quantity of acres planted to trees, bushes, or vines for which a producer can receive TAP payments cannot exceed 500 acres annually.17
+The total quantity of acres planted to trees, bushes, or vines for which a producer can receive TAP payments cannot exceed 1,000 acres annually.18